-Ionizing radiation is widely used in South Africa for medical and industrial applications.
+Ionising radiation is widely used in South Africa for medical and industrial applications.
 It is produced by either electronic generators or radioactive materials:

-Radiation Control receives its regulatory mandate through the Hazardous Substances Act (15 of 1973) (the Act), which classifies electronic generators of ionizing radiation as Group III hazardous substances, and radioactive sources as Group IV hazardous substances.
+Radiation Control receives its regulatory mandate through the Hazardous Substances Act (15 of 1973) (the Act), which classifies electronic generators of ionising radiation as Group III hazardous substances, and radioactive sources as Group IV hazardous substances.

 Device control is mandated by the Schedule for Listed Electronic Products Regulation R1302 of 1991.

-general radiography and dental X-rays.
+Electronic generators of ionising radiation include cyclotrons, particle generators and a wide range of X-ray devices used in medicine and industry.
+Medical uses range from linear accelerators, interventional radiography, computed tomography and mammography to general radiography and dental X-rays.
 Industrial uses include industrial radiography, mining, security, veterinary medicine, and research, mortuary and forensic applications.
 Application forms, codes of practice, guidelines and other useful documents related to electronic generators of radiation (Group III hazardous substances) can be downloaded via these links:

 Group III hazardous substances